vuejs/vue-test-utils/docs/en/api/options.md

 #### Passing text

 You can pass text to `slots`.
-There is a limitation to this.
+There is two limitations to this.

+This does not support PhantomJS.

 The text works below.